laipn/resume/README.md

 ## Projects

 **Company Fit Interview**
-*Question and rubrics to use when deciding if a company is a good fit for you.*
+*Question and rubrics to decide if a company is a good fit for you.*

 * See [laipn.github.io/company-fit](http://laipn.github.io/company-fit)
 * A ["structured"](https://pmc.ncbi.nlm.nih.gov/articles/PMC9553626/) company-fit interview process designed to remove bias when choosing prospective companies.